 In the event the public art and planters creates clear and present danger to the public safety, DDOT may elect to use such materials, equipment, workmen and assistants as may be necessary to make the public art and planters safe and secure.

-The Bloomingdale Civic Association is responsible, in accordance with applicable law, for the negligent or willful acts or omissions of its employees, agents and assigns that cause injuries to persons or property during the installation and-or maintenance of the public art and planters, including any claims arising from such injuries or damages, caused by or arising from the negligent or willful acts or omissions of The Bloomingdale Civic Association or its employees.
-DDOT shall not be liable for any claims whatsoever arising from the activities permitted in this Agreement except to the extent caused by the negligent or willful acts or omissions of DDOT or its employees or agents.
+DDOT shall not be liable for any claims whatsoever arising from the activities permitted in this Agreement except to the extent caused by the properynegligent or willful acts or omissions of DDOT or its employees or agents.

 DDOT shall have the right, after reasonable prior written notice to the Bloomingdale Civic Association, to terminate this Maintenance Agreement at any time, without cause and to remove the public art and planters and restore the site to District standard materials at DDOT's sole discretion.